ChatDeBlofeld/seafile-arm-docker-base/README.md

 I you want a MySQL/MariaDB deployment, you'll have to/can deal with some additional parameters.

->Warning: connect to a MySQL 8 db could not work as expected, see [this issue](https://github.com/ChatDeBlofeld/seafile-arm-docker-base/issues/1) for more information.

 | Parameter | Description |
 |:-|:-|
 |`MYSQL_HOST`|*(Optional)* Hostname of the MySQL server.
 It has to be reachable from within the container, using Docker networks is probably the key here. *Default: 127.0.0.1*|